Tong'an Fan Dian (Huachang Road)

 What should I wear to Tong'an Fan Dian (Huachang Road)?

 Dress casually.
-This is a ¥¥ neighbourhood Fujian restaurant, not a formal dining room, and nothing in its profile — Bib Gourmand recognition included — suggests any dress expectation beyond clean, comfortable clothes.
+This is a ¥¥ neighbourhood Fujian restaurant, not a formal dining room, nothing in its profile — Bib Gourmand recognition included — suggests any dress expectation beyond clean, comfortable clothes.
 Smart casual is entirely unnecessary here.

 Is Tong'an Fan Dian (Huachang Road) worth the price?

 Yes, clearly.
 A 2025 Michelin Bib Gourmand at ¥¥ pricing is about as good a value signal as Xiamen dining offers.
-The owner's background as a fisherman informs a genuine selectivity around seafood quality, and the Tongan regional dishes here are not the kind of food you find adapted for tourist menus elsewhere in the city.
+The owner's background as a fisherman informs a genuine selectivity around seafood quality, the Tongan regional dishes here are not the kind of food you find adapted for tourist menus elsewhere in the city.
 For what you pay, the cooking punches well above its bracket.